s-a-malik/pht-ml/README.md

 - [ ] Seperate out injected transit data
 - [ ] add some heuristics for easy/hard classifications (e.g. depth of transit, SNR for stars). then add this to the loss?
 - [ ] Add example light curves, targets, predictions from val set as logs on wandb to help debugging
+- [ ] make proper enumerations for each of the possible configs
+- [ ] make more general for multi vs single injected transits

 ## Related Papers and Repos